-Lil Peep Dead?
-Rapper Reportedly Dies From Drug Overdose At 21
+Lil Peep Dead: Rapper Reportedly Dies From Drug Overdose At 21

 Rapper and singer Lil Peep, who recently released his debut album Come Over When You’re Sober, Pt.
 1, has reportedly died at 21 years of age.
-The emo hip-hop artist, whose real name is Gustav Åhr, garnered millions of views on Soundcloud and YouTube for his songs “Awful Things,” “White Wine” and “Benz Truck.”
+The emo hip-hop artist, whose real name is Gustav Åhr, garnered millions of views on Soundcloud and YouTube for his songs “Awful Things,” “White Wine,” and “Benz Truck.”

 According to Billboard, Lil Peep’s manager Chase Ortega confirmed the news tweeting the following: “I’ve been expecting this call for a year.
 Mother f**k.”
 Several artists have sent their condolences, notably Post Malone, who described him as a great friend and great person.